BlameTroi/txblibs/README.txt

 libraries do not examine the payloads, but as they are often expected to be pointers, NULL becomes a special case.
 See 'Dealing with void *' later in this document for more details.

+Client code should not use the macros and functions in txballoc.